 - 14 Great Northern or Navy beans - Low sodium, rinsed

-- 14-28 oz Low-sodium beef broth - If not using beef, change to chicken broth
+- 14-28 oz Low-sodium beef broth - If not using beef, change to chicken or vegetable broth

-- ½ pound pasta al dente - smaller pasta
+- ยฝ pound small pasta - cooked al dente

 Instructions

-- In a large pot like a Dutch oven, brown 1 pound of ground beef over medium-high heat.
-Drain excess fat.
+- In a large pot, such as a Dutch oven, start to brown 1 pound of ground beef over medium-high heat.

-- Add the prepared veggies to the browned meat—cook over medium heat for about 10 minutes.
+- Add the prepared veggies to the browning meatโcook over medium heat for about 10 minutes.
+Add the garlic at the last minute of cooking and drain the fat when done.

 - Rinse 1 can each of red kidney and great northern beans.

-- Stir in two 14 ½ oz cans of diced tomatoes, 15 oz can tomato sauce, 12oz of tomato or V8 vegetable juice, 1 teaspoon vinegar, 1 teaspoon salt, 1 teaspoon dried oregano, 1 teaspoon basil, ½ teaspoon pepper, and ½ teaspoon thyme.
+- In a Dutch oven or 5 quart or larger crock pot, add two 14 ยฝ oz cans of diced tomatoes, 15 oz can tomato sauce, 12oz of tomato or V8 vegetable juice, 1 teaspoon salt, 1 teaspoon dried oregano, 1 teaspoon basil, ยฝ teaspoon pepper, and ยฝ teaspoon thyme.
 Add the rinsed beans and added a can of beef broth.
 Add the second can of broth if you want a little more of a soup texture.
-Simmer for 1 hour.
+Cook on low in the crock pot for 6 hours or simmer for 1 hour covered in the Dutch oven.

 Crock pot instructions are in the notes below.